 Changes to Pre-Match Build-Up

-The pre-match tactical meeting will now let you receive key opposition analysis and weigh up pre-match advices from your backroom staff.
+The pre-match tactical meeting will now let you receive key opposition analysis and weigh up pre-match advises from your backroom staff.
 Part of the meeting is your selected matchday squad and your backroom team.
-Here you can view your opponent’s expected line-up and plan your tactical setup to counter their attacking threats, or address advices that may exploit their weaknesses.
+Here you can view your opponent’s expected line-up and plan your tactical setup to counter their attacking threats or address advises that may exploit their weaknesses.

-Within the meeting you’ll onfirm your final starting line-up and make any last-minute tweaks.
+Within the meeting, you’ll confirm your final starting line-up and make any last-minute tweaks.